-In FY 2017, PRM funded cooperative agreements with nine private resettlement agencies to provide initial resettlement services to refugees arriving in the United States.
+In FY 2016, PRM funded cooperative agreements with nine private resettlement agencies to provide initial resettlement services to refugees arriving in the United States.
 The R&P agencies are responsible for providing initial reception and core services (including housing, furnishings, clothing and food, as well as assistance with access to medical, employment, educational, and social services) to arriving refugees.
 These services are provided according to standards of care within a framework of outcomes and indicators developed jointly by the NGO community, state refugee coordinators, and U.S. government agencies.
-The nine organizations maintain a nationwide network of 328 affiliated offices in 191 locations to provide services.
-Two of the organizations also maintain a network of 30 affiliated offices in 29 locations through which unaccompanied refugee minors are placed into foster care, a program administered and funded by HHS/ORR.
+The nine organizations maintain a nationwide network of 309 affiliated offices in 180 locations to provide services.
+Two of the organizations also maintain a network of 27 affiliated offices through which unaccompanied refugee minors are placed into foster care, a program administered and funded by HHS/ORR.